-Alternative 3 would meet and exceed employment targets for 2044 by approximately 3,810 jobs.
-It would provide more than double the employment capacity compared to Alternative 1 and exceed the Alternative 2 employment capacity by approximately 1,500 jobs.
-Alternative 3 would continue to focus job growth and development in Downtown and South Hill, but with an additional focus on regional growth centers, corridors, and major intersections.
+Alternative 3 would meet and exceed employment targets for 2044 by approximately 3,780 jobs (with a larger surplus compared to the Net Growth Target).
+It would provide more than double the employment capacity compared to Alternative 1 and exceed the Alternative 2 employment capacity by nearly 1,500 jobs.
+Alternative 3 would continue to focus job growth and development in Downtown and South Hill, but with an additional focus on RGCs, corridors, and major intersections.
 It would also provide additional employment opportunities through medical office uses near Good Samaritan Hospital and more intensive employment growth in the South River Employment focus area between E Main Avenue and E Pioneer.
 Additional employment opportunities would be located at new neighborhood commercial/mixed-use nodes.
 This alternative would meet GMA and Pierce County goals for meeting job growth targets.
 However, to meet these targets, similar to Alternative 2, the City would need to consider new or updated policies, incentives, and other programs to encourage more intensive employment growth needed to meet employment targets.
 Such policy updates would take place as part of the Comprehensive Plan update and would avoid significant impacts on employment growth under Alternative 3.